Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Encryption for Access Control

-with $H$ as a hash function.
+A subscriber decrypts the current data encryption key $ENC_{SEK_{j+1}}(DEK_{j+1})$ given the current token $h_{j+1}$ and the opening token $h'_i$ as: with $H$ as a hash function.
 The secondary token is stored along the long-term per principal key information (\rsec{design:blockchain}).

 \fakeparagraph{Revocation.} To revoke data stream access, the data owner updates the distribution key (i.e., crypto-based access) and issues a state update transaction (i.e., authorization) to evict the revoked service.
 The transaction includes a new distribution key $KD'$ contained in the encrypted key information per subscriber.
-Hereafter, the new data encryption key is only available to the remaining authorized subscribers, protected with the new distribution key.
+Hereafter, the new data encryption key is only available to the remaining authorized subscribers, protected with the new distribution key. \blue{The transaction confirmation time of the underlying blockchain determines the delay until \oursystem's authorization state machine is updated.
+The end-to-end encryption, however, prevents revoked users from accessing new data instantly, due to the preceding key rotation.}

-With the newly issued transaction, the global access permission state is updated (\rsec{design:blockchain}).
-In our access control model, \oursystem cryptographically prevents any future access to new data by the evicted subscriber.
+With the newly issued transaction, the global access permission state is updated (\rsec{design:blockchain}). \oursystem cryptographically prevents any future access to new data by the evicted subscriber.
 Any future access requests by the evicted subscriber to old data are declined during authorization.
-However, we cannot prevent access to data that the user has already cached or stored locally.

-\fakeparagraph{Compact Hash Chains.} Our key management, specifically dual key regression, relies heavily on hash chains.
-The underlying chains can grow quickly due to frequent key updates.
-Due to memory-constraints of IoT devices, a combination of re-computing on demand and storing a segment of the hash chain is desirable, to achieve fast and efficient key rotations.
-We leverage hierarchical hash chains~\cite{hu2005efficient} which maintain the same security features as traditional hash chains but reduce the worst case compute time to $O(\sqrt{n})$.
-In our evaluation discussions in \rsec{eval:data}, we show how compact chains allow for a two-orders of magnitude key rotation speed-up.
+\fakeparagraph{Compact Hash Chains.} Our key management, specifically dual-key regression, relies heavily on hash chains.
+The underlying chains can grow quickly due to frequent key updates. \blue{Given the memory-constraints of IoT devices, we revert to a combination of re-computing on-demand and storing a segment of the hash chain in memory, to achieve fast and efficient key rotations.} We leverage hierarchical hash chains~\cite{hu2005efficient} which maintain the same security features as traditional hash chains but reduce the worst-case compute time to $O(\sqrt{n})$.
+In our evaluation in \rsec{eval:data}, we show how compact chains allow for a two-orders of magnitude key rotation speed-up.

-\subsubsection{Decentralized Authorization Service}
+\section{\blue{Decentralized Authorization Service}}